niketjha212/1-Sales_Analytics--Excel/README.md

 ---

-## 🔍 Key Findings from the Analysis
+# 🔍 Key Findings from the Analysis:

 The analysis uncovers important patterns in sales performance, profitability, product contribution, and regional financial health.
 Key findings include: